gordianknotC/nxp_note/flutter/android_to_flutter.md

 MProc ->> . : onCreate

 Note over MUi, .: 👷 Scenario2: startActivityForResult while trigger auth request<br>.<br>.

+Note over MEvent, .: 👷 Scenario2-A: onNewIntent [O]<br>. . . .call onNewIntent or not by comparing currentIntent with the new one<br>. . . .if it's the same then call onNewIntent, if it's not then call onCreate
+MEvent-->>MEvent: onNewIntent [O]
+MEvent-->>. : onNewIntent [O]
+. -->> . : onNewIntent[O] process ❓

 MEvent-->>MEvent: onNewIntent
 MEvent-->>MProc: getTargetByIntent [V]
 MProc-->>MProc: getTargetByIntent